The Wareham Forge

 Gallery of Past Work

-The objects shown here represent a body of work by Artisan Blacksmith Darrell Markewitz that stretches back over 25 years.
+The objects shown here represent a body of hand forged work by Artisan Blacksmith Darrell Markewitz that stretches back into the late 1970's (!).
+One of the dominant stresses to all my one of a kind pieces has been the individual designs.
 To speed up your trip, the objects have been loosely grouped by type, each group with its own page.

 Architectural